-If you put money into a savings account, chances are, you’ll get back in interest more than you started with.
+If you put money into a savings account, chances are, you’ll get back, with the addition of interest, more than you started with.
 You might not get very much, especially at the moment, but you’ll likely end up with more money than you started with.

 Different banks offer different interest rates, and occasionally different incentives to encourage you to deposit your money with them.
 I’m sure I’m not the only who opts for the easy option and sticks with what I have, rather than trawling the internet for better deals.
 But, you know as well as I do, the old adage that you get out of it what you put in.

 Last year, I signed up for something in the hope it would both unpick and develop some areas of both life and business (though, as we well know, the boundaries between the two are very blurred).

 I’m not going to tell you what it was, but it cost money.
 It cost a lot of money (by my standards).
 A sum not far short of four figures.
 I had to think very carefully about spending that amount of money, and by spending it on that, I had to allocate the money in a different way to how I might normally have liked.

 Money is a constant background issue for freelancers and the self-employed.
 We don’t like talking about money.
 For all it offers, money can often be as much a hindrance as it is a help.
 I think that those who work in the music industry, and music teachers in particular are especially conscious of this, and by consequence, are often reluctant to spend money.
 There’s perhaps a whole side issue here about music teaching and business, and how teachers perceive themselves as business owners, but that’s for another day.

 Continuing Professional Development (CPD) comes in many different forms, but in most cases, engaging with it costs money.
 In the past, I’ve been one of those teachers who was reluctant to spend money, but over the past few years I’ve made a sizeable shift in mindset when it comes to this.